 Leadership Culture Ratings vs Home Goods

-At Home Stores rates % higher than Home Goods on Leadership Culture Ratings vs Home Goods Ratings based on looking at 1205 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "How would you rate your CEO?".
+At Home Stores rates % higher than Home Goods on Leadership Culture Ratings vs Home Goods Ratings based on looking at 1217 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "Are your company's goals clear, and are you invested in them?".

 Compensation Culture Ratings vs Home Goods